ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	-rwxrw---- 1 parrot hackers  780 oct 18 01:17 wireless-dos-ids.py
 	-rwxrw---- 1 parrot hackers 1587 oct 18 01:05 wireless-dos.py

-If we analyze the result of the previous execution, we notice how the execution permissions have been eliminated for all system users, including the members of the owner group, except the owner user, which conserves the read, write and execute permissions.
+If we analyze the the previous results, we notice how the execution permissions have been eliminated for all system users, including the members of the owner group, except the owner user, which conserves the read, write and execute permissions.

 #### chown ####

 chown (Change owner) is another system utility that allows us to make changes to the ownership of the files, it looks like "chmod" but the function it performs is different.
-As the name implies, it is to change the owner of a file or folder.
+As the name implies, it is used to change the owner of a file or folder.

-Its basic syntax is the following:
+Its basic syntax is as follows:

 	$ chown [options] [owner]: [group (optional)] [files or directories]